 5. Check on peer activities

 Teenagers face huge peer pressure.
 Studies show that peer pressure is one of the major reasons for alcohol or drug abuse by teens.
 Develop a friendly rapport with your teen and educate them on ways to resist peer pressure.
 Know your teen’s friend circle and keep a tab on their activities.
-Set certain rules and rewards your teen regularly for their good behavior!
+Set certain rules and reward your teen regularly for their good behavior!
 Opt for drug and alcohol addiction treatment that will counsel you to help your teen overcome alcohol abuse.